JeromeBriot/fusion360-import-spline-any-csv/README.md

 # Version history

+- Version 1.4.0 - February 2025
+	- Add option to import multiple splines into one single sketch

 - Version 1.3.0 - February 2025
   - Treat line in CSV file as empty if less than 3 characters